-The GSO 2040 Future Land Use Map designates this location as Residential.
-The requested City R-3 (Residential, Single-Family - 3 du/ac) zoning district would allow uses that are generally consistent with those described in the Residential future land use designation.
-The GSO 2040 Future Built Form Map designates the subject site as Urban General.
-The Growth Tiers Map designates the subject site as being within Growth Tier 1.
+The Future Land Use Map designates this location as Residential.
+The requested City CD-RM-12 (Conditional District - Residential, Multi-Family - 12 du/ac) zoning district, as conditioned, would allow uses that are generally consistent with those described in the Residential future land use designation.
+The GSO 2040 Future Built Form Map designates this location as Urban General.
+The Growth Tiers Map designates the portion of the site to be annexed as being within Growth Tier 1.

-GSO 2040 Written Policies:
+GSO 2040 Written Policies